 Are you sure your license was suspended, or was it a hold placed?
 Huge difference.
 In either case you need to contact the court.
 You may have to set a payment plan or request a community service in lieu of the fine.
 Then contact DMV to address the suspension (if you were truly suspended), or you...Read more »

 So i got a ticket for not stopping at red light to make a right turn.
 I did stop at the light but my problem was that I did not stop behind the marked line.
 And since i was driving in a town where speed limit is lower compared to sacramento.
 I was new to the town and i didnt see any speed signs...
 Read more »

 You may try to use what the officer wrote on the ticket against him, unfortunately this may not yield the results you hope for.
 Understand the ticket is merely a "notice," and "promise to appear."
-As a notice, it serves to inform you of the alleged violation, more specific the alleged code you...Read more »
+As a notice, it serves to inform you of the alleged violation, more specific the...Read more »

 It is not uncommon for courts to be back logged on inputting citations in to their respective systems.
 Ultimately they (the court) have one year to address/file your citation.
 Most likely when you received the citation you signed a "a promise to appear on or before," a specified date.
-It would be...Read more »
+It...Read more »

 I've researched that if they're in the crosswalk you need to yield, but if they have not stepped into the street is yielding necessary?
 Some mid-block crosswalks are on very busy roads and it seems unsafe to stop in the flow of traffic.